What is social development in children

 Help them develop strong emotional functioning

-A child’s emotional functioning is strongly associated with their social behavior.
+A child’s emotional skills are strongly associated with their social behavior.
 Behaving prosocially during distress requires low emotional reactivity and good emotion regulation15.

 For more on regulating emotions, check out this article: A Complete Guide to Emotional Regulation in Children